david-domz/mockallan/README.md

 ## Using `/assert-called-with` And `/assert-called-once-with`

 Let's explore additional validation options with the `POST /assert-called-with` and `POST /assert-called-once-with` endpoints.
-The body message provided in these requests corresponds to a `text/plain` body, JSON message, JSON schema, XML schema, or regular expression to match as shown in the following sections.
+The body message provided in these requests corresponds to a
+- `text/plain` message
+- JSON message
+- JSON schema
+- XML schema
+- or a regular expression

+to match as shown in the following sections.

 ### JSON Schema Validation Assertions